• Skip to main content

 Lack of storage space is another common reason for slowing down of computers.
 Hence, follow the steps below to clean up and optimize the storage space on your Mac.

-On the next screen, you can make use of Empty Trash, Optimize Storage and Reduce Clutter options to free up and optimize the Storage Space on your Mac.
+3. On Manage Storage screen, you can make use of Empty Trash, Optimize Storage and Reduce Clutter options to free up and optimize the Storage Space on your Mac.

 10. Remove Unused Apps